Canalysis (Updated!)

-What’s the ideal size of a soda can?
+What are the ideal dimensions of a soda can?

 Login to add lessons to your favorites

-What’s the ideal size of a soda can?
+What are the ideal dimensions of a soda can?

 Login to add lessons to your favorites